-In the north both men and women wear them, and the garments are colorful.
-While in the south it is women who keep the tradition alive, and their clothes are black.
+In the north, both men and women wear them, and the garments are colorful.
+While in the south, it is women who keep the tradition alive Their clothes are black.

 Folk Albanian clothes are made of wool, cotton, and silk.